Money Planning Tips for Small Business

 4. How much are they willing to pay for the service?

 Charging too little will devalue your business, make your ideal clients skeptical, attract less than desirable clients and fill you with resentment.
-Charging too much will scare off your ideal clients and the only sound you will hear each morning that you open for business will be crickets chirping…..
-Do some research to find out what is forex trading, what your industry overall is charging, what are next plc share prices and also include the question in your surveys and conversations with your ideal clients.
+Charging too much will scare off your ideal clients and the only sound you will hear each morning that you open for business will be crickets chirping….. also include the question in your surveys and conversations with your ideal clients.

 5. How much are your monthly expenses?